Separating Sessions Smoothly: Relation between HGV and HCP

+The solution we adopted was to remove \rulename{Tau-Alp} and \rulename{Tau-Bet} from the label transition relation $\lto{}$, and instead lift $\ta$- and $\tb$-transitions to $\tau$-transitions in the definition of saturated transition\footnote{We thank Marco Peressotti for notifying us of the error and suggesting the fix.}. \endgroup

 \paragraph{Translating HGV to HCP} We factor the translation from HGV to HCP into two translations: (1) a translation into \fgHGV, a fine-grain call-by-value~\cite{levypt03} variant of HGV, which makes control flow explicit; and (2) a translation from \fgHGV to HCP.
+In so doing, we can concentrate on the essence of the translations as opposed to concerning ourselves with administrative reductions.

 \paragraph{\fgHGV} We define \fgHGV as a refinement of HGV in which any non-trivial term must be named by a let-binding before being used.
 While $\hgv{\tm{\calcwd{let}}}$ is syntactic sugar in HGV, it is part of the core language in \fgHGV.
 Correspondingly, the reduction rule for $\hgv{\tm{\calcwd{let}}}$ follows from the encoding in HGV, \ie $\hgv{\tm{\letbind{x}{V}{M}}\tred\tm{\subst{M}{V}{x}}}$.